psychowico/Alcarin/README.rst

 Installation
 ============

-Alcarin is a complex, browser game based on ZF2 technology.
+Alcarin is a complex, browser mmorpg game based on ZF2 technology.
 Inspiration for creating it was Cantr_, old, similar game where characters live in more real environment.